ulixee/hero/docs/main/BasicClient/DetachedDOM.md

 # DetachedDOM

-> DetachedDOM is designed for parsing and traversing local HTML markup without needing a browser engine.
-It's similar to Cheerio or JSDOM except that it's fully W3C compliant, and it uses the same underlying DOM engine as the AwaitedDOM.
+> DetachedDOM is designed for parsing and traversing local HTML fragments without needing a browser engine.
+It's similar to Cheerio or JSDOM except that it's lighter weight and more W3C compliant.

+This library is currently a thin wrapper for [linkedom](https://github.com/WebReflection/linkedom), which Hero uses under the hood when you call hero.detach or element.$detach.

 ## Methods

 ### DetachedDOM.load<em>(html)</em>
 #### **Arguments**:
-- html `string` Raw HTML that you want converted to a DOM structure
+- html `string` Raw HTML fragment that you want converted into a DOM structure
 #### **Returns**: `DetachedDocument`

-We need to write documentation on what methods are properties are available in a DetachedDocument.
+We need to write documentation on what methods are properties are available in a DetachedDOM element.

 ## Example